ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

-check out the [spaCy project in Github!](https://github.com/ljvmiranda921/calamanCy/tree/master/datasets/tl_calamancy_gold_corpus) Lastly, because we're doing a bit of hyperparameter tuning here (choosing the right config, etc.), I will report the results as evaluated on the dev set to avoid overfitting.
+check out the [spaCy project in Github!](https://github.com/ljvmiranda921/calamanCy/tree/master/datasets/tl_calamancy_gold_corpus) Lastly, because we're doing a bit of hyperparameter tuning here (choosing the proper config, etc.), I will report the results as evaluated on the dev set to avoid overfitting.

 > The results below aim to answer eventual design decisions for building
 > NLP pipelines for Tagalog.
 I plan to create a word vector-based and language model-based
 > training setup.

-I ran each experiment for three trials, while reporting the mean and its standard deviation.
+I ran each experiment for three trials while reporting the mean and standard deviation.

 ### Finding the best word vector training setup

-To find the best word vector training setup, I designed an experiment to test how using static vectors and pretraining can improve performance.
+To find the best word vector training setup, I designed an experiment to test how static vectors and pretraining can improve performance.
 The baseline approach has none of these; it simply trains a model from scratch.
-Then, I sourced static vectors, and eventually a set of pretrained weights.
+Then, I sourced static vectors and, eventually, a set of pretrained weights.
 Within these two, there are still design choices left to be made:

 - **On static vectors:** by default, I'm using the vectors available from the [fastText website](https://fasttext.cc/docs/en/crawl-vectors.html).
 These were trained from CommonCrawl and Wikipedia. *Questions:* *will it matter if I train my own fastText vectors from TLUnified?
-How much efficiency gain can I get if I used [floret vectors](https://github.com/explosion/floret)?*
+How much efficiency gain can I get if I use [floret vectors](https://github.com/explosion/floret)?*

 - **On pretraining:** by default, my [pretraining objective](https://spacy.io/api/architectures#pretrain) is based on